Help! My Cat Won’t Stop Drinking From the Sink

-A cat that drinks out of the faucet can be adorable — but she can also be a nuisance if she’s hopping into the sink when you’re trying to get ready for work or prepare a meal.
+Is it possible to train my cat to drink out of her water dish rather than the sink?A cat that drinks out of the faucet can be adorable — but she can also be a nuisance if she’s hopping into the sink when you’re trying to get ready for work or prepare a meal.
 The first step in teaching your cat to drink from her bowl rather than the sink is determining why she’s ignoring her bowl.

 Before you assume that your cat’s behavior at the sink s motivated by choice, it’s imperative to rule out potential medical conditions that may be contributing to the behavior.
 Seeking additional water sources may be related to an underlying illness, so your first step should be to schedule a visit to the veterinarian to rule out any problems.

 Once your vet has eliminated any medical problems, you can begin to direct your cat away from the sink by making a few simple changes to her living space and daily routine.

 Why Cats Drink From the SinkYour cat’s habit of drinking from the sink may have to do with where her water bowl is located.
 Cats who like high spaces may prefer a faucet with a view to a bowl on the floor.
 If her watering system is located in a noisy or heavily trafficked part of your home, the sink may feel like a quieter, safer place for her to refresh herself.
-Sharing her space with children and other pets may also deter your cat from drinking from her bowl.
+Sharing her space with children and other pets may also deter you cat from drinking from her bowl.

 Start by removing or reducing any stressors that may be keeping your cat from using her water bowl.
 This may mean relocating her water dish.
 Experiment with a variety of locations — for example, if your cat typically prefers being up high, try placing her bowl on an accessible counter.
 If you have multiple cats in your home, opt for multiple drinking locations.
 And keep your cat’s water and food away from the litterbox — many felines will avoid drinking near spaces where they eliminate.